Zero Trust, a different approach towards network security

 Earlier in the article, zero trust security was named as one of the possible solutions alongside multi factor authentication.
 By now several issues within multi factor authentication, such as the prolonged time of logging in with each approach to the network and the fact that hackers can still get past the Multi Factor Authentication.
 Still another way of managing authentication and authorization is needed in order to sufficiently secure companies.
 During the World Economic Forum (WEF) the world leaders from different sectors spoke on several issues such as sustainability and cyber security.
 On the topic of cyber security they concluded that a lot of improvement needs to take place in order to protect the economy.
 At the moment, they say, nearly 50% of companies fail to assess their hardware and software suppliers’ level of cyber risk.
 Hackers are proactively working to identify and exploit the weakest links in a value chain.
 The Zero Trust Security model should, according to the WEF , be the norm in securing the entire supply chain.

 Zero Trust security is an IT security model that requires strict identity verification for every person and device trying to access resources on a private network, regardless of whether they are taking place within or outside the network perimeter.
 By removing the assumption that anything within the firewall should automatically be trusted, movement within the network is restricted.
 Phishing attacks and other attacks from within are thwarted, resulting in a safer network and safer data .

-Even if the hacker gets past this, the zero trust security framework will minimise the possibility of lateral movement by the hacker within the network.
-It does so through micro-segmentation and least privileged access principles.
-Upon that, rich intelligence and analytics are utilised in order to respond to anomalies in real time.
-Thus, Zero Trust Security is not only managing the access point and the authentication but also provides the internal IT/security department with insights and tools to minimise the chance of security breaches.
+Even if the hacker gets past this, the zero trust security framework will minimize the possibility of lateral movement by the hacker within the network.
+It does so through microsegmentation and least privileged access principles.
+Upon that, rich intelligence and analytics are utilized in order to respond to anomalies in real time.
+Thus, Zero Trust Security is not only managing the access point and the authentication but also provides the internal IT/security department with insights and tools to minimize the chance of security breaches.

 - The network is always assumed to be hostile